What is a Cataract?

 Using only topical anesthetics, standard cataract surgery is performed with an advanced procedure called phacoemulsification.
 This involves dissolving and removing the cataract using a delicate ultrasonic technique through a small microscopic corneal incision.
 Once the cataract is removed, a small foldable intraocular lens is placed where the cataract once was located.
 Since the micro-incision is self-healing, no stitches are typically required.

-Dr. Visco and Dr. Benz have extensive experience delivering outstanding cataract surgery results with each surgeon performing thousands of modern “no-stitch” procedures to date.
+Dr. Benz and Dr. LaCroce have extensive experience delivering outstanding cataract surgery results with each surgeon performing thousands of modern “no-stitch” procedures to date.

 Is Cataract Surgery Effective?